On computing and the complexity of computing higher-order $U$-statistics, exactly

-Quoting from Table~5 of \citet{shao2025u}, it takes ``8099.73 seconds'' to compute $\mathsf{dCov}^2$ with $n = 138$ among 11 random vectors.
-Each vector corresponds to a different stock sector—such as Health Care or Industrials—and its components represent the monthly log-returns of individual stocks within that sector, using historical S\&P 500 data.
-To bypass such a high computational burden, \citet{shao2025u} resort to computing a randomized incomplete $U$-statistic instead.
+Quoting from Table~5 of \citet{shao2025u}, it takes ``8099.73 seconds'' to compute $\mathsf{dCov}^2$ among 11 random vectors, together with its confidence interval, when $n = 138$.
+Each vector corresponds to a different stock sector—such as Health Care or Industrials—and its components represent the monthly log-returns of individual stocks within that sector, using historical S\&P 500 data. \citet{shao2025u} resort to computing a randomized incomplete $U$-statistic instead.
 In the same Table~5, \citet{shao2025u} demonstrated that there is indeed a significant speedup when using randomized incomplete $U$-statistics.
-It is noteworthy that another motivation of \citet{shao2025u} to use randomized incomplete $U$-statistic is due to its asymptotic normality \citep{chen2019randomized} even when the original complete $U$-statistic has a Gaussian chaos limiting distribution.
-But we will not further discuss this issue as it is not directly relevant to the main theme of our paper.

 In Table~\ref{tab:dcov}, we display the average runtime over 10 runs of exactly computing $\mathsf{dCov}^2$ using our package \package{}, or computing $\mathsf{dCov}^2$ exactly or approximately with the randomized incomplete $U$-statistic using the \texttt{MATLAB} code attached in the supplementary materials of \citet{shao2025u}.
-We rerun the code of \citet{shao2025u} together with \package{} on the same computing platform to ensure a fair comparison.
+We rerun the code of \citet{shao2025u} together with \package{} on the same computing platform to ensure a fair comparison and we only focus on point estimation.
 In particular, the algorithm proposed in \citet{shao2025u} will randomly choose $O (n^\alpha)$ permutations, with $\alpha > 0$ a tuning parameter determined by the available computation budget.
 By choosing $\alpha < 4$, the running time will be reduced compared to $O (n^{4})$.
 We vary the tuning parameter $\alpha$ within the set $\{1.5, 2, 2.5\}$.
-Our package \package{} again exhibits quite impressive runtime performance: \package{} without parallel computation takes slightly shorter time than the randomized incomplete $U$-statistic when $\alpha = 2$, whereas \package{} with parallel computation takes less than half of the time as the case when $\alpha = 1.5$!
+Our package \package{} again exhibits quite impressive runtime performance: \package{} without parallel computation takes slightly shorter time than the randomized incomplete $U$-statistic when $\alpha = 2$, whereas \package{} with parallel computation takes less than half of the time of the case when $\alpha = 1.5$!